 Excluding comedy-dramas (still won’t say “dramedies”) like Annie Hall or Forrest Gump which feature some comedic moments, in the past 50 years, only one pure comedy has won best picture (Tom Jones in 1963).
-I’m not suggesting Caddyshack deserves an Academy Award, I’m just suggesting that there is a certain mold that best pictures most fit for the Academy to champion them.
+I’m not suggesting Caddyshack deserves an Academy Award, I’m just saying that there is a certain mold that best pictures most fit for the Academy to champion them.

 1980 Best Picture Winner: Ordinary People

 Ordinary people is a family drama starring Mary Tyler Moore and Donald Sutherland.
 The move has got everything that Oscar loves: A well-crafted, easily digestible dramatic plot, big name stars, a huge studio backing it(and lobbying for its success) and a longtime, well respected(and Oscar-less) movie star making his debut behind the camera.
 Something tells me Redford “deserves” an Oscar.
 Don’t get me wrong, Ordinary People is a good movie.
 But here’s the thing….